Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

 ```

 Allows a Staker to delegate to an Operator by way of signature.
 This function can be called by three different parties:
-* If the Staker calls this method, they need to submit both the `stakerSignatureAndExpiry` AND `approverSignatureAndExpiry`
 * If the Operator calls this method, they need to submit only the `stakerSignatureAndExpiry`
 * If the Operator's `delegationApprover` calls this method, they need to submit only the `stakerSignatureAndExpiry`
+* If the anyone else calls this method, they need to submit both the `stakerSignatureAndExpiry` AND `approverSignatureAndExpiry`

 *Effects*: See `delegateTo` above.